Last Battle (video game): Reception

+Last Battle received mixed reviews from critics.
+Upon release in 1989, Computer Entertainer gave a mildly positive review, praising the visuals for exhibiting "several of the Genesis graphic capabilities that seem to be possible only with a 16-bit system" but said there "is nothing especially original about the game" though it "will suffice as the requisite game of the type because it does offer the gamer plenty of fighting action."

-Last Battle received mixed-to-poor reviews from critics, with criticism towards its simplistic gameplay, repetitive level design, poor graphics and awkward controls.
-MegaTech magazine said it was "a failure on two counts: it neither shows off any of the Mega Drive's capabilities, nor is an enjoyable game in its own right".
+Later reviews were more critical in the early 1990s, with criticism towards the graphics, simplistic gameplay, repetitive level design and awkward controls.
+In 1992, MegaTech magazine said it was "a failure on two counts: it neither shows off any of the Mega Drive's capabilities, nor is an enjoyable game in its own right".
 Mega placed the game at #2 in their list of the 10 Worst Mega Drive Games of All Time.